MehdiSojoudiGEM/Univariate-and-Multivariate-Denoising-Methods-for-Time-Series-/README.md

 Graph construction options
 --------------------------

-The graph-time codes allow two choices to connect the nodes.
+The multiple codes allow two choices to connect the nodes.

 1. Complete graph